Ghil'ad Zuckermann: Research

 Zuckermann applies insights from the Hebrew revival to the revitalization of Aboriginal languages in Australia.
 According to Yuval Rotem, the Israeli Ambassador to Australia, Zuckermann's "passion for the reclamation, maintenance and empowerment of Aboriginal languages and culture inspired [him] and was indeed the driving motivator of" the establishment of the Allira Aboriginal Knowledge IT Centre in Dubbo, New South Wales, Australia, on 2 September 2010.

 He proposes Native Tongue Title, compensation for language loss, because "linguicide" results in "loss of cultural autonomy, loss of spiritual and intellectual sovereignty, loss of soul".
 He uses the term sleeping beauty to refer to a no-longer spoken language and urges Australia "to define the 330 Aboriginal languages, most of them sleeping beauties, as the official languages of their region", and to introduce bilingual signs and thus change the linguistic landscape of the country.
 "So, for example, Port Lincoln should also be referred to as Galinyala, which is its original Barngarla name."

 Zuckermann proposes a controversial hybrid theory of the emergence of Israeli Hebrew according to which Hebrew and Yiddish "acted equally" as the "primary contributors" to Modern Hebrew.
-Scholars including Yiddish linguist Dovid Katz (who refers to Zuckermann as a "fresh-thinking Israeli scholar"), adopt Zuckermann's term "Israeli" and accept his notion of hybridity.
+Scholars including Yiddish linguist Dovid Katz (who refers to Zuckermann as a "fresh-thinking Israeli scholar") adopt Zuckermann's term "Israeli" and accept his notion of hybridity.
 Others, for example author and translator Hillel Halkin, oppose Zuckermann's model.
 In an article published on 24 December 2004 in The Jewish Daily Forward, pseudonymous column "Philologos", Halkin accused Zuckermann of a political agenda.
 Zuckermann's response was published on 28 December 2004 in The Mendele Review: Yiddish Literature and Language.

-Reclamation of the Barngarla language
+Reclamation of Barngarla

-On 14 September 2011 Zuckermann started working with the Barngarla community to reclaim the Barngarla language, based on the work of a German Lutheran pastor Clamor Wilhelm Schürmann, who had worked at a mission in 1844 and created a Barngarla dictionary.
+On 14 September 2011 Zuckermann started working with the Barngarla community to reclaim the Barngarla language, based on the documentation of German Lutheran pastor Clamor Wilhelm Schürmann, who had worked at a mission in 1844 and created a Barngarla dictionary.
 This led to ongoing language revival workshops being held in Port Augusta, Whyalla, and Port Lincoln several times each year, with funding from the federal government's Indigenous Languages Support program.

 Zuckermann co-developed a Barngarla Dictionary app and co-authored a Barngarla trilogy: Barngarlidhi Manoo ("Speaking Barngarla Together": Barngarla Alphabet & Picture Book; with the Barngarla community, 2019); Mangiri Yarda ("Healthy Country": Barngarla Wellbeing and Nature; with Barngarla woman Emmalene Richards, 2021); and Wardlada Mardinidhi ("Bush Healing": Barngarla Plant Medicines; with Barngarla woman Evelyn Walker, 2023).

 He has been involved in the revival of other Aboriginal languages such as Bayoongoo, Western Australia, and has been the founder and convener of the Adelaide Language Festival.